 - Review the institution's website and program description.

 - Look up the institution on the Private Training Institutions Branch (PTIB) Directory.

 - Confirm program costs and tuition refund policy.

 - Talk to current/former students.

 - Read online reviews.

-The Private Training Institution Directory provides up-to-date information on private training institutions in the province.
-Use the directory to find out:
+The PTIB Directory provides up-to-date information on certified and formerly certified private training institutions and the programs they offer.

 Tuition and Fee Information

 Institutions that hold a designation or interim designation certificate must either list tuition and related fees for each approved program on their website or provide a link to the PTIB Directory where the information can also be found.

 Institutions must not charge more than $250 for a domestic student application fee or $1,000 for an international student application fee.